soulsplit/brella/README.md

   -f int
         Specify the frequency in seconds how often the exchange API shpuld be contacted and print print the table. (default 360)
   -nolog
-        Specify if the application should NOT write out a log.
+        Specify if the application should NOT write out the stats log file.
   -o    Specify if the application should NOT keep running and give a new update based on the frequency but run just once and quit.
 Frequency setting will be ignored.
+  -stats string
-  -v    Specify if the application should print the version and quit.
+        Specify the location where the stats log file should be written to. (default "~/stats.txt") -v    Specify if the application should print the version and quit.
   ```